 - ⅛ teaspoon pinch salt

 - Add ingredients to a bread machine pan in order given.
-Leave lid open.
-Choose the DOUGH cycle and press start.
+Select the DOUGH cycle and press START.

 - When the dough cycle finishes, check to make sure the dough has doubled in size.
 If not, allow dough to continue to rise in the pan until it is double the original volume.
 IMPORTANT NOTE: Because this is a highly enriched dough, it takes longer than usual to rise.
 Allow at least an extra hour for this.

 - Remove the dough from the bread machine pan onto a floured surface.
 Roll into a rectangle measuring approximately 12 x 17 inches.